 Hold on, my friend, your lucky to get in the ring.

 Who is ?
 They’ll never be another you.
 Anything similar is a copy at best.

-Not your thoughts, your journey even if you never left home, there’s a story to tell.
+Not true.
+Your journey is you.
+Even if you never left the house.
+There’s a story to tell.

 I don’t like memoirs.

 Then go back.
 Give us a day, a month, a year, whatever.
 Let us relive it with you.

 Then it won’t be a memoir.